CreativeMasterBonin/thingmajigs/.github/ISSUE_TEMPLATE/suggestion.md

 ---

 Do not demand a feature or change.
 Developers have a hard enough time.
 Be polite or your suggestion will be marked as invalid and ignored.
+This template is not for Thingamajigs 2, and is only made for 1.20.1 versions.

 **Describe The Suggestion**
 Clear and concise description of suggestion.
 Things like "a new block" or "a new item" aren't specific enough.